stefbowerman/z-theme/README.md

 ### Checkout Additional Scripts

 Since additional checkout scripts are saved in a textarea inside the checkout admin settings, they do not have versioning and are liable to be modified or removed at any time.
 As a precaution, try to store the most up to date version of these scripts inside the snippet `_checkout-additional-scripts.liquid`.
-This file doesn't get included on the site anywhere but is the only way to maintain this content in version control.
+This file doesn't get included on the site anywhere but is the only way to keep this content in version control.